OWASP/owasp-mastg/Document/0x05i-Testing-Code-Quality-and-Build-Settings.md

 - [link to relevant how-tos, papers, etc.]

-### OMTG-CODE-004: Test for Debugging Code and Verbose Error Logging
+### Testing for Debugging Code and Verbose Error Logging

 #### Overview